 Try refreshing the inbox again

 Sometimes the problem can be due to a hiccup in your internet connection or your connection to the server.
-This is a best-case scenario, and is easily worked around by simply pulling down in your inbox to refresh your content.
+This is a best-case scenario!
+You ca easily work around this by simply pulling down in your inbox to refresh your content.

 Force-quit the Mail app